 Different kinds of ad tracking

 There are many methods that advertisers can use when tracking your information.
-Three of the most common methods are through tracking URLs, tracking pixels, and cookies.
+Four of the most common tracking tools are tracking URLs, tracking pixels, web beacons, and cookies.

 Tracking URLs are unique URL codes that can monitor traffic to or from a website and glean information about users from that source.
 These special URLs are popular for marketing uses, to see how effective certain ways of marketing and selling are.
 For example, when a social media influences a given sponsored product to promote, they will give their followers a "referral link" (a tracking URL) to click to get the product themselves.